-The name of any member of the bargaining unit retrenched pursuant to the provisions of this Article, other than a unit member who shall have been reassigned in accordance with the provisions of the following subsection 5, shall be entered on a re-employment list and shall be maintained thereon for five (5) years or for a period equal to his/her length of service at the University where he/she was employed on the date of his/her retrenchment, whichever is less.
-Every person whose name appears on such re-employment list shall, prior to posting, be notified of all positions that are included in the bargaining unit and that are to be filled at any State University and shall be interviewed for any such vacancy or position for which he/she shall have applied within the established time limit for the receipt of applications, which interview shall take place prior to the filling of such position.
+The name of any member of the bargaining unit retrenched pursuant to the provisions of this Article, other than a unit member who shall have been reassigned in accordance with the provisions of the following subsection 5, shall be entered on a re-employment list and shall be maintained thereon for five (5) years or for a period equal to his/her length of service at the University where they were employed on the date of their retrenchment, whichever is less.
+Every person whose name appears on such re-employment list shall, prior to posting, be notified of all full-time positions that are included in the bargaining unit and that to be filled at the University and shall be interviewed for any such vacancy or position for which they shall have applied within the established time limit for the receipt of applications, which interview shall take place prior to the filling of such position.

-In the event that any such person shall, during the period in which his/her name remains entered on the re-employment list, have been rehired by any State University, his/her name shall be removed from such list, and such person shall retain all accumulated sick leave and all prior service for tenure and sabbatical leave that, pursuant to the terms of this Agreement, he/she shall have been entitled to at the date of his/her retrenchment.
+In the event that any such person shall, during the period in which their name remains entered on the re-employment list, have been rehired by any State University, their name shall be removed from such list, and such person shall retain all accumulated sick leave and all prior service for tenure and sabbatical leave that, pursuant to the terms of this Agreement, they shall have been entitled to at the date of their retrenchment.
 Such person shall also be entitled to repurchase past service credits for retirement in accordance with applicable statues of the Commonwealth and regulations made thereunder.

 Reassignment

-Reasonable efforts shall be made to locate employment for retrenched unit members within other State Universities.
+The curriculum vitae currently on file with the University for each retrenched unit member shall be shared with each State University for consideration in future hiring.
+It shall be incumbent upon the retrenched unit member to supply the University with any updated curriculum vitae as they see fit.

 Tuition and Fee Benefits

-Retrenched unit members will maintain, for a period of up to two (2) years following the date of their retrenchment, those tuition and fee benefits provided in this Agreement.
+Retrenched unit members shall maintain, for a period of up to two (2) years following the date of their retrenchment, those tuition and fee benefits provided in this Agreement.

-The spouse and children, including any adopted or stepchild or children, of any retrenched unit member will maintain those tuition and fee benefits provided in this Agreement.
+The spouse and children, including any adopted or stepchild or children, of any retrenched unit member shall maintain, for a period of up to two (2) years following the date of their retrenchment, those tuition and fee benefits provided in this Agreement.

 Supplemental Retraining